 Popular Opinions

-Many linguists and grammar experts acknowledge the shift in usage but emphasize the importance of understanding the traditional rules.
+Many linguists and grammar experts acknowledge the shift in usage but underline the importance of understanding the traditional rules.
 While they may not advocate for strict adherence to "whom" in all situations, they recognize its value in formal contexts.
 Some argue that abandoning "whom" altogether would lead to a loss of nuance and precision in the English language.

 Professional Insights

-Ultimately, the choice between "who" and "whom" depends on the specific situation and your communication goals.
+When all is said and done, the choice between "who" and "whom" depends on the specific situation and your communication goals.
 Being aware of the trends and the underlying grammatical principles will allow you to make informed decisions and communicate effectively in any context.

 Tips and Expert Advice